Midhun134/IT-interview-python-/README.md

 </p>

-In short, this is a middle-to-high level algorithm book designed with cracking coding interviews at hearts.
+In short, this is a middle-to-high level algorithm book designed with cracking coding interviews at heart.
 It offers a one-stop coding interview prep experience.
 The structure of the book:
 * **Preparation**: introduce the global picture of algorithmic problem solving and coding interviews, learn abstract data structures and highly related and useful math such as recurrence relation, and hands-on Python practice by relating the abstract data structures to Python data structures. *Coding is not just code after all.*,
 * **Principles**: we organize the design and principle here so that readers can use them as guidance while not seeking for peculiar algorithm for solving a problem.
 * **Classical algorithms**: We enhance our algorithm database via learning how to apply the core principles to a variety of classical problems.
 A database that we can quickly relate to when seeing problems.